dhruvtalwar18/Google-Cartographer-ROS/README.md

 $ roslaunch cartographer_ros assets_writer_backpack_4d.launch bag_filenames:=/path/to/your_bag.bag pose_graph_filename:=/path/to/your_bag.pbstream\
 The .ply file (along with some image files) will be generated in the same folder as the bag and .pbstream file.

-We had created our custom lua file for the generation of the point cloud file, the steps followed can be found here (insert link)
+We had created our custom  <a href="https://github.com/dhruvtalwar18/Google-Cartographer-ROS/blob/main/Config_files/assets_writer_backpack_4d.lua">lua file</a> for the generation of the point cloud file, the steps followed can be found <a href="https://github.com/dhruvtalwar18/Google-Cartographer-ROS/blob/main/Config_files/Lua_file_updates.docx">here </a>
 <br>
 Once the script was run the respective maps and ply files were successfuly created

 <b><h1>Results</h1></b>

-The following maps were generated after running the scripts on a rosbag file, which was created by the E20 vehicle going around the campus.
+The following maps were generated after running the scripts on a <a href="https://github.com/dhruvtalwar18/Google-Cartographer-ROS/blob/main/Config_files/Lua_file_updates.docx">rosbag file </a>, which was created by the E20 vehicle going around the campus.

 The blue line shows the trajectory the vehicle took while transversing the campus roads.
 <br><br>